alphagov/govuk_publishing_components/docs/javascript-modules.md

 ### Usage

-Javascript modules can be specified in markup using `data-` attributes:
+JavaScript modules can be specified in markup using `data-` attributes:

 ```html
 <div data-module="some-module">